spinofsf/SDC-behavioral-cloning/README.md

 # SDC-behavioral-cloning
-The goal of this project is to train a convolutional nueral net to generate the correct steering angles form training data.
-Note that eventhough the car drives autonomously on test track, the only prediction the nueralnet is making is the 'steering angle'.
-It will be interesting to further develop this idea to include to generate other required parameters like throttle which may require  a combination of sensor data and machine learning.
+The goal of this project is to train a convolutional nueral net to generate the correct steering angles from training data.
+Note that eventhough the car drives autonomously on test track, the only prediction the neuralnet is making is the 'steering angle'.
+It will be interesting to further develop this idea to include other parameters like throttle to mimic complete driving behaviours, although this may require a combination of sensor data and machine learning.

 Key steps of this pipeline are:
 * Collect drving data from the simulator in training mode